liangxiaoyi9/Chicago_Housing_Analysis_V1/README.md

 * [Tools](#Tools)

 ## General info
 The housing market looks already recovered from last economic crisis.
-I'm doing the analysis to answer my hypothesis and questions as following:
+I'm doing the analysis to answer my questions as following:
-* Chicago Housing is growing up from 2012 - current.
+* Chicago Housing is growing up from 2012 - current?
-* The rise of house price in Chicago has slowed down
+* The rise of house price in Chicago has slowed down?
 * Mortgage rate has negative relationship with the numbers of home sold.
 * Which area is the most expensive in Chicago?
 * How much did price increase/decrease over the years?